Miklak93/shell_setup/README.md

   REMARK:
   Before you start make sure that you have installed git, vim and /repo/$USER catalogue exists with write and read priviledges.
+  Also if vim "V" + "+" does not work install vim-gtk.

   Clone this repository to /repo/$USER and evaluate setup_shell.sh from scripts.